Mike Ford Preview, Player Props: Mariners vs. Rays

-Mike Ford -- with a slugging percentage of .724 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners against the Tampa Bay Rays, with Taj Bradley on the hill, on September 8 at 6:40 PM ET.
+On Saturday, Mike Ford (.593 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
+First pitch is at 4:05 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rays.
+In his last game he had a hitless performance (0-for-2) against the Rays.

 Mike Ford Game Info & Props vs. the Rays